internetarchive/heritrix3/docs/operating.rst

 -b, --web-bind-hosts HOST
             Specifies a comma-separated list of hostnames/IP-addresses to bind to the Web UI.
-You may use '/' as a shorthand for 'all addresses'.  **Default**: ``localhost/127.0.0.1`` -j, --job-dirs PATH
+You may use '/' as a shorthand for 'all addresses'.  **Default**: ``localhost/127.0.0.1`` -c,--checkpoint ARG
+            Recovers from the given checkpoint.
+May only be used with the --run-job option.
+The special value 'latest' will recover the last checkpoint or if none exist will launch a new crawl.
+-j, --job-dirs PATH
             Sets the directory Heritrix stores jobs in. **Default:** ``$HERITRIX_HOME/jobs`` -l, --logging-properties PATH